Camera-aware Label Refinement for Unsupervised Person Re-identification: Experiments Results

 \subsection{Implementation Details}

 {\bf{Datasets and Evaluation Protocols. }}Our proposed CALR was assessed using three widely used person re-identification datasets: Market1501~\cite{zheng2015scalable}, DukeMTMC-reID~\cite{ristani2016performance}, and MSMT17~\cite{wei2018person} respectively.
+These three datasets are collected from real-world surveillance scenarios.
 Market1501 comprises 32668 images of 1501 pedestrian identities collected by 6 disjoint cameras.
 DukeMTMC-reID has 16,522 images of 702 pedestrian identities obtained from 8 different cameras.
 MSMT17 contains 126441 images of 4101 pedestrian identities capture from 15 cameras.
-To validate the generalization capacity of our proposed CALR, we further evaluated it on a vehicle Re-ID dataset, Veri-776 \cite{liu2017provid}, comprising over 50,000 images of 776 vehicles collected by 20 non-overlapping cameras.
+It covers different time in 4 days with different weather.
+To validate the generalization capacity of our proposed CALR, we further evaluated it on a vehicle Re-ID dataset, Veri-776~\cite{liu2017provid}, comprising over 50,000 images of 776 vehicles collected by 20 non-overlapping cameras.
+It is captured from the real traffic scenario.

 For evaluation, we utilized two widely adopted metrics: Cumulative Matching Characteristic (CMC) at Rank-k and mean average precision (mAP).